rohithreddy/athena/readme.md

       cd build/ && git add . && git commit -m "athena deployment job" && git push origin master && cd - }

-:warning: **Warning**: after building athena with `$ python athena.py build` you may encounter the following error in your terminal.

-    ValueError: Unexpected status '404 NOT FOUND' on URL /static/

-Don't worry about it.
-The `build/` directory and all `static/` resources are successfully generated in spite of this URL mismatch.

 ## License

 MIT